ryanwilsond/belte/docs/Principles.md

 A big part of the language is being able to create routines in a class definition to tell the compiler how to optimize it if conditions are met.
 Most of the STI (Standard Type Implementations) use these to make the smart compiler optimizations possible and implemented.
 This is the unique part of the compiler where niche developers go low-level for efficiency.
-This also allows developers to make code and think about optimization later, because they can add these routines to object definitions without changing any of their original code\*.
+This also allows developers to make code and think about optimization later because they can add these routines to object definitions without changing any of their original code\*.
 This will encourage the creation of more readable and intuitive code first, and keeping it like that in the future even if it is a little inefficient,